w3c/ortc/draft-raymond-rtcweb-webrtc-js-obj-api-rationale-01.md

 A JavaScript-only shim can be layered on top of an object model to provide easy SDP offer / answer capability for those who want a similar "simple" API to the current WebRTC API for use with SIP.
 A developer can chose to use this shim or not if they do not need SDP.
 Likewise, the object model could be used to produce alternative formats to SDP if the same do-everything format is needed but in an alternative on-the-wire session description format.

-The object model described in the solution is presented in a related draft {{WebRTCJSObj}}.
+The object model described in the solution is presented in a related draft.
 This solution will allow for the RTCWEB Working Group to complete its chartered mandate without starting from scratch.
 If adopted, all of the drafts proposed to solve issues in expressing SDP for WebRTC can be moved to more appropriate working groups.
 For example, SDP for SIP issues can be moved to the appropriate SIP working groups and multi-party SDP to the MMUSIC (e.g. drafts like PlanA or PlanB).

 Benefits